Ogiwara-CostlierRain464/geometry2/README.md

 Q2.
 I want to evaluate separately `TF`, `TF-Par`, `TF-2PL`, and `TF-Silo`.

 A2.
-Change `ONLY` variable in each *-data.bash files.
+Change `ONLY` variable in each `*-data.bash` files.

 Q3.
 I want to try more detailed workloads.

 A3.
-See `src/geometry2/tf2/measure/script.bash` and `src/geometry2/tf2/measure/car.bash`
+See `src/geometry2/tf2/measure/script.bash` and `src/geometry2/tf2/measure/car.bash`.

 Q4.
-I want to use this package in read workload.
+Got error `Error calling pthread_setaffinity_np: 22`, while running `*-data.bash` files.

 A4.
+We use `pthread_setaffinity_np` to fix which thread runs on which CPU.
+To get full result with `*-data.bash` files, you need a computer which has at least 224 logical cores.
+To get at least one result with `*-data.bash` files, you need a computer which has at least 28 logical cores.

+Q5.
+I want to use this package in real workload.

-You have to recompile tf2_py, tf2_ros, rviz, and tf with `-MMD -MP` flag and reinstall them.
+A5.
+You have to recompile tf2_py, tf2_ros, rviz, and tf with `-MMD -MP` flag, and reinstall them.